n49o7/brute/README.md

 ## Example

-A YAML representation of the data that is passed:
+A YAML representation of the data that is passed :

 ```yaml
 title: "Class of 2020"